top of page

 Easter Bunny

 The Easter Bunny has an interesting history.
-Many years ago in Germany, a children's tale evolved to include the story of an egg-laying bunny that would bring eggs to well-behaved children during springtime.
-This legend was brought to America by German immigrants in the 1700s and became a beloved symbol of the Easter holiday.
+Long ago in Germany, a children's tale emerged about a bunny that laid eggs for well-behaved children during springtime.
+German immigrants introduced this legend to America in the 1700s, solidifying its place as a beloved Easter symbol.

 Easter Gift-Giving Ideas